k7010/furima-37868/README.md

 | birthday            | date    | null: false                 |

 # association
-has_many :items
+- has_many :items
+- has_many :orders, dependent: :destroy
-has_one :buyer, dependent: :destroy
+- has_one :sipping_address, dependent: :destroy